ChandraReddyG/java-notes/angular/modules.md

 The @NgModule decorator identifies AppModule as an NgModule class. @NgModule takes a metadata object that tells Angular how to compile and launch the application.

 * declarations : The module's declarations array tells Angular which components belong to that module.
 As you create more components, add them to declarations.
-* imports—import: The module's imports array appears exclusively in the @NgModule metadata object.
+* imports : The module's imports array appears exclusively in the @NgModule metadata object.
 It tells Angular about other NgModules that this particular module needs to function properly.
-* providers—the service providers.
+* providers: The providers array is where you list the services the app needs.
+When you list services here, they are available app-wide.
+You can scope them when using feature modules and lazy loading.
-* bootstrap—the root component that Angular creates and inserts into the index.html host web page.
+* bootstrap : The application launches by bootstrapping the root AppModule, which is also referred to as an entryComponent.
+Among other things, the bootstrapping process creates the component(s) listed in the bootstrap array and inserts each one into the browser DOM.

 ## declarations
 The module's declarations array tells Angular which components belong to that module.
 As you create more components, add them to declarations.